MaxenceLiboz/darkly/Reflected_Cross_Site_Scripting/Ressources/writeUp.md

 ## Exploitation

-Upon modifying the URL source with a random value, 'test', an error page appeared with our value reflected in an HTML tag:
+Upon modifying the **src** query parameter with a random value, 'test', an error page appeared with our value reflected in an HTML tag:

 ![Capture d’écran 2024-05-02 à 20.46.27.png](images/Capture_decran_2024-05-02_a_20.46.27.png)

-We attempted to input several XSS payloads in an attempt to obtain JavaScript execution and, after several tries, we succeeded:
+We attempted to input several XSS payloads in order to obtain JavaScript execution and, after several tries, we succeeded:

 ![Capture d’écran 2024-05-02 à 20.47.57.png](images/Capture_decran_2024-05-02_a_20.47.57.png)